deeperj/dillinger/Thesis.md

 ### Chap 2
 1. Why is Bleu not explained or used?
 2. Why is ABX not explained

+### Chap 3
+1. What about sequence models?
+2. MRF vs CRF
+3. How does this chapter relate to your work?

 ### Chap 4
 1. How does this chapter relate to your work?